Hanna Kielar6 minute read

 Is your refrigerator running?
 If not, you might need to replace it.

 Like most things in your home, your appliances will go through normal wear and tear and need to be repaired or replaced – especially the ones you use on a daily basis.
-While there’s no universal lifespan for every major appliance in your home, most will last anywhere between 10 – 15 years.
+While there’s no universal lifespan for every household appliance, most will last anywhere between 10 – 15 years.

 Dishwashers are a great addition to any kitchen.
 They cut clean-up time in half and can even reduce your water usage if you purchase an energy-efficient model.
-Yet, like most appliances, it has a lifespan for its usefulness – about nine years, to be exact.
+Yet, like most major appliances, it has a lifespan for its usefulness – about 10 years, to be exact.

 Beyond the arbitrary birthdate, here are some other signs your dishwasher is defective:

 If your dishwasher is approaching a decade in age, it’s time to upgrade.
-While shelling out the big bucks to replace an appliance is never a fun feat, you might find that upgrading to an energy-efficient dishwasher might save you money in the long run.
+While shelling out the big bucks to replace an appliance is never a fun feat as a homeowner, you might find that upgrading to an energy-efficient dishwasher can save you money in the long run.

 In this case, it would be more cost efficient to completely replace your dishwasher with a new model than to spend your money repairing it.
 On average, a new dishwasher can range from $400 – $700 (although higher-end models can cost $2,000) for the product alone, and an additional $200 – $500 in installation costs, depending on your countertops, wiring or plumbing.